91ebagacm/extension-webview/README.md

 # extension-webview

-A minimalistic OpenFL extension for displaying native WebViews on Android.
+A Haxe extension for Displaying Java WebViews on Android.

 ### Main Features